Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

 \subsection{Topography}

 A different effect of mapping electoral districts to a plane is that topography, such as mountains, is left out of quantities such as area and perimeter.
-As a result, the true land area and overland distance between points is under-estimated.
-Using the 30\,m USGS National Elevation Dataset~\citep{ned}, we calculated the surface area of districts using RichDEM's implementation~\citep{richdem} of an algorithm by Jenness~\cite{jenness2004} and modeled perimeter as the summed length of all the raster elevation cells at the edge of a district.
-The difference in Polsby-Popper scores between the topographic and non-topographic data was less than 0.03 for all districts, with 75\% of districts having deviations less than 0.005.
-This should be expected given that Kansas (and every other state) is provably flatter than a pancake.~\citep{fonstad2003}
+As a result, the true land area and overland distance between points is underestimated.
+Using the 30\,m USGS National Elevation Dataset~\citep{ned}, we calculated the surface area of districts using RichDEM's implementation~\citep{richdem} of an algorithm by \citet{jenness2004} and modeled perimeter as the summed length of all the raster elevation cells at the edge of a district.
+The difference in Polsby--Popper scores between the topographic and non-topographic data was less than 0.03 for all districts, with 75\% of districts having deviations less than 0.005 (\autoref{fig:topography}).